 Scholastica formats all XML article-level metadata files in the Journal Article Tag Suite or JATS standard developed by the National Information Standards Organization (NISO), so they are ready to be ingested by academic discovery services.

-In addition to producing machine-readable XML files for all articles published using Scholastica, we’re also working to help journals add articles to indexes more easily.
-Scholastica offers automatic indexing for major discovery and archiving services, including Google Scholar, The Directory of Open Access Journals (DOAJ), PubMed Central (PMC), and Portico.
+In addition to producing machine-readable metadata for all articles published using Scholastica, we’re also helping journals add articles to indexes and archives more easily.
+We offer integrations with leading discovery and archiving services, including Google Scholar, The Directory of Open Access Journals (DOAJ), PubMed Central (PMC), and Portico.
 Our journal websites are also structured to support Google Scholar indexing.

-With Scholastica’s open access publishing platform, publishers don’t have to worry about the technicalities of making their journal websites mobile- or search-engine friendly — we take care of that.
-Scholastica’s journal website template features a responsive design that works on desktop and mobile devices, and it’s structured to be found by online search engines like Google and Bing with webpage and article-level HTML metadata tags.
+With Scholastica’s OA Publishing Platform, publishers don’t have to worry about the technicalities of making their journal websites mobile- or search-engine friendly — we take care of that.
+Scholastica’s journal website template features a responsive design that works on desktop and mobile devices, and it’s structured to be found by online search engines like Google and Bing.
 All articles are published to their own web page within the journal website using a search-friendly URL structure, and Scholastica ensures that article pages are available to web crawlers at all times.

-Scholastica’s publishing software seamlessly integrates with our peer review system and typesetting service, so journal teams can manage all of their publication needs in one place.
-Journals that use Scholastica for peer review can move accepted manuscripts straight into publishing without having to switch systems, re-upload accompanying files, or re-input metadata.
-All of the manuscript files and metadata that journal editors apply to manuscripts in peer review are automatically carried over to the publishing platform.
-From the publishing platform, journals can either upload their own PDFs to their Scholastica website or use our typesetting service to produce PDF, HTML, and full-text JATS compliant XML versions of articles generated simultaneously from their original unformatted manuscript files.
-Journals that use Scholastica’s typesetting service can easily request to have articles typeset from their publishing dashboard.
-Once complete, typeset articles are uploaded to the journal’s account ready to be published.
+Scholastica’s publishing software seamlessly integrates with our peer review system and production service, so journal teams can manage all of their publication needs in one place.
+Journals that use Scholastica for peer review can move accepted manuscripts straight into publishing without having to re-upload files or re-input metadata.
+All of the files and metadata that journal editors apply to manuscripts in peer review are automatically carried over to our publishing platform.
+From the publishing platform, journals can either upload their own PDFs to their Scholastica website and publish them or use our production service to get PDF, HTML, and full-text JATS XML versions of articles generated simultaneously from their original unformatted manuscript files.
+Journals that use Scholastica’s production service can easily request to have articles typeset from their publishing dashboard.
+Once complete, typeset articles are uploaded to the journal’s account, ready to be published.